 You are cordially invited to join us on a gastronomic and cultural journey around the world, as we sample delicious delicacies from near and far.

-We have gathered a group of talented chefs from across London who will be serving up unique dishes from India, Pakistan, Malawi, Ethiopia and Kenya at this unique food-festival-style event.
+We have gathered a group of talented chefs from across London who will be serving up unique dishes from India, Pakistan, Malawi, Ethiopia and Kenya at this unique food-festival event.

 During the evening you will:

-- Explore food, drinks, flavours and traditions from across the globe.
+- Enjoy food, drinks, flavours and traditions from across the globe.

 - Have the chance to get your hands on luxury prizes.